mark-ruddy/neurorecovery/report/report_neurorecovery.md

 - Configured securely so that only authenticated connections are allowed.

 ### Kubernetes Deployment User Story
-The app should be deployable on Kubernetes [TODO].
+The app should be deployable on Kubernetes [17].
 The app will consist of three separate microservices, the frontend, the backend and MongoDB.
 These microservices should be containerised and packed into helm charts, then deployed on a Kubernetes cluster.

 This provides a deployment structure that can be replicated on any Kubernetes cluster.
 Without packing the ies into Helm Charts, deployments may involve manually deploying the app for every change.
 This manual deployment may be acceptable if the app was to be deployed once, but during development and testing the app will be deployed likely hundreds of times.
-The general benefits of Kubernetes also apply, such as auto-restarting of failed containers etc. [TODO]
+The general benefits of Kubernetes also apply, such as auto-restarting of failed containers etc. [17].

 Acceptance Criteria:
 - The three microservices that make up the app, the frontend, the backend and MongoDB are containerised and packed into Helm Charts.